Clubs & Activities

 Club Moderator: Jackie Moseley

-2021-2022 Student Council Executive Officers
+2023-2024 Student Council Executive Officers

-Vice President: James Balart
+President: Lee Balart

 The Warriors for Life club is St. Michael’s pro-life club.
 As a club, we try to find ways to take a stand for life, love, peace, respect, community, and human dignity, no matter what.
 We stand against abortion, euthanasia, assisted suicide, suicide, bullying, human trafficking, pornography, capital punishment, genocide, racism, and anything else that tramples upon human dignity.
 Through fundraisers, awareness campaigns, and service activities, we seek to love, serve, and support those suffering from hunger, poverty, effects of war, disability, sickness, depression, crisis, and imprisonment in any way we can.